sysdream/PassTek/README.md

 * Refactor the codebase for better structure and maintainability
 * Embed all static and template files for better portability
-* Add visual examples for output formats
+* Rethink templating on language files (json) to make text editing easier for HTML and PDF reports.

 ## License